|

 analysis since deformation of the structure is not

+considered.
 This task shows you how to insert a new Heat

 Transfer step in a Thermal case.